Randomized truncation of quantum states: Introduction

 \section{Introduction}

 In this paper we study approximations of pure quantum states by randomly drawn states which are sparse in the standard basis, or have low Schmidt rank.
-Given a $d$-dimensional vector $v$ and a sparsity parameter $k\leq d$, keeping just the $k$ largest entries yields the maximum inner product with $v$ among all possible $k$-sparse vectors; that is, vectors having at most $k$ nonzero entries.
+We say a vector is $k$-sparse if it has at most $k$ nonzero entries in the standard basis.
+Given a $d$-dimensional vector $v$ and a sparsity parameter $k\leq d$, it is clear that keeping just the $k$ entries of $v$ with the largest absolute values should give the best approximation among all possible $k$-sparse vectors.
 Similarly, it is well known that the optimal low-rank approximation to a matrix, as measured by any unitarily invariant norm, is obtained by truncating (keeping just a few of) its singular values.
-Another instance of this problem arises when simulating quantum many-body systems using tensor networks, where multipartite states are represented using states that have low Schmidt rank with respect to several partitions of the subsystems.
+Another instance of this type of problem arises when simulating quantum many-body systems using tensor networks, where multipartite states are represented using states that have low Schmidt rank with respect to several partitions of the subsystems.

-In the setting of quantum information, the unit vector $v$ corresponds to a pure quantum state $\rho=vv^\dag$.
-An approximation to $\rho$ can once again be obtained by keeping the top $k$ entries of $v$, normalizing, and taking the quantum state corresponding to this new unit vector.
+In the setting of quantum information, the unit vector $v$ corresponds to a pure quantum state $\rho=vv^\dag$, where $v$ is interpreted as a column vector.
+(We eschew bra-ket notation in this paper, partly to emphasize that our quantum results apply more generally to any normalized complex vectors.)
+An approximation to $\rho$ can be obtained by keeping the top $k$ entries of $v$, normalizing, and taking the quantum state corresponding to this new unit vector.
 In other words, one may deterministically truncate to a $k$-sparse pure state.
 This solution, however obvious, is not always optimal among those quantum states whose operational meaning is the preparation of a $k$-sparse pure state, potentially at random.
 We refer to this latter, more general class of approximation methods as \textit{randomized truncation}.